Pre-application Process

 Regulatory Engagement Plan

-Applicants should develop a Regulatory Engagement Plan.
-For more information see REP subpage.
+Applicants should develop a Regulatory Engagement Plan (REP).
+For more information, see the REP subpage.

 Kickoff Public Meeting

-The NRC holds a kick-off meeting to allow the applicant to introduce their project to the NRC staff as a whole and to the public.
+A kick-off meeting is held to allow the applicant to introduce their project to the NRC staff as a whole and to the public.

 The NRC encourages applicants to engage with the NRC staff early and often on their technology and facility design.
-This includes NRC public meetings to discuss the new technology’s unique features and the NRC review of white papers and topical reports.
-The NRC guidance for these pre-application engagements is found in Appendix A of the Interim Staff Guidance DANU-ISG-2022-05, “Review of Risk-Informed, Technology-Inclusive Advanced Reactor Applications—Roadmap.”
+The NRC guidance for pre-application engagements is found in Appendix A of the Interim Staff Guidance DANU-ISG-2022-05, “Review of Risk-Informed, Technology-Inclusive Advanced Reactor Applications—Roadmap,” that provides a list of the recommended pre-application topics.
 While this guidance focuses on non-light water reactor technologies, the document, especially the environmental sections, generally applies to all reactor technologies.

 Public Outreach Meeting

-When the application’s submission date is near, the NRC staff holds a large public meeting in the vicinity of the proposed reactor to introduce the project to the public.
+When the application’s submission date is near, a large public meeting is held in the vicinity of the proposed reactor site to introduce the project to the public.

 Applications